IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 5.2 Project authorization

-No formal activity shall take place after six months from the day of the first meeting of the working group without formal submittal of a PAR to the IEEE-SA Standards Board and assignment of a project number (see 5.1.2).
+No formal activity shall take place after six months from the day of the first meeting of the Working Group or PAR Study Group without formal submittal of a PAR to the IEEE-SA Standards Board and assignment of a project number, unless a single extension of six months for that activity is provided by the Sponsor (see 5.1.2).
+The Sponsor shall include a rationale in its meeting minutes when granting the extension.
+A PAR Study Group is a subgroup of the Sponsor or Working Group that is responsible for evaluating whether a standard should be developed and, if so, to complete a PAR form for Sponsor consideration.
 Only the NesCom Administrator has the authority to assign project numbers (see the IEEE-SA Project Numbering Policy ).

 The Sponsor shall submit the original signed copy of the PAR to the NesCom Administrator.
 This original PAR shall be submitted prior to the submittal deadline specified.
 For the first three quarterly meetings of the year, the submittal deadline shall be at least 40 days before the meeting of the IEEE-SA Standards Board.
 For the last quarterly meeting of the year, the submittal deadline shall be at least 50 days before the meeting of the IEEE-SA Standards Board.
 The individual signing the PAR shall be an IEEE-SA member.